 This depends on the child contact arrangements in place and various factors.
 We have published answers to common questions around child contact here.

 If you have questions about your specific situation, contact your solicitor if you already have one.
 Alternatively, you can call our legal helpline for information or advice.
-We are also offering urgent legal appointments if you need to get specific legal advice.

 This will depend on whether it is a criminal or civil court case, and whether it is urgent.